vedi/knowledge-base/src/documents/unity/grow/Grow_Sync.html.md

 ### OnStateSyncFinished

-This event is triggered when model sync has finished.
+This event is triggered when state sync has finished.
 Provides a list of modules which had their state updated, and a list of modules which failed to update.

 ``` cs